Battle of Bugojno: War crimes and prosecution

-In 1993 and 1994, the Wartime Presidency of Bugojno, of the Republic of Bosnia and Herzegovina, came up with a decision to set up a prison camp for the captured enemy combatants, at the football stadium "Luke", where 294 HVO war-prisoners were held for eight months, and mentally and physically abused.
+In 1993 and 1994, the Wartime Presidency of Bugojno, of the Republic of Bosnia and Herzegovina, established a prison camp for captured enemy combatants, at the football stadium "Luke", where 294 HVO war-prisoners were held for eight months, and mentally and physically abused.

 Thousands of Croat civilians were also expelled from Bugojno in 1993 and 1994 by the Army of the Republic of Bosnia and Herzegovina.

 Bosniak civilians from the settlement of Vrbanja and other parts of the municipality were detained in the "Akvarijum" motel in Bugojno during the battle in July 1993.
 The arrests were conducted by the HVO's Special Purpose Unit Garavi.
 The prisoners were abused and beaten, while one prisoner was killed.
 Several hundred HVO soldiers and Croat civilians, captured during the battle, were detained by the ARBiH in various detention facilities in Bugojno, where they were subjected to physical abuse.
 The longest open detention facility was the Iskra Stadium, which was turned into a detention camp in August 1993.
 Around 300 Croat prisoners were detained there for eight months.
 They were taken to perform forced labor and used as human shields.
 The camp operated until 19 March 1994, when it numbered 292 detainees.
 At least 24 prisoners of the detention facilities in Bugojno were killed.

+Croatian sources state that up to 200 Croats were killed by Bosniak forces in war crimes during and after the Battle of Bugojno, of which between 70 and 85 people were civilian victims.

 After the war, the SFOR estimated in 1997 that the ethnic composition of the municipality was 38,000 (94%) Bosniaks, 2,000 (5%) Croats and 400 (1%) Serbs.

 The Court of Bosnia and Herzegovina and the International Criminal Tribunal for the former Yugoslavia (ICTY) filed several indictments on war crime charges committed during and after the battle.
 In the trial against Amir Kubura and Enver Hadžihasanović, former Commander of the ARBiH 3rd Corps, the ICTY convicted Hadžihasanović in the first instance verdict in March 2006, inter alia, for failing to take adequate measures to prevent crimes against the detainees in Bugojno.
 The Appeals Chamber reversed some of the Trial Chamber's findings, including counts related to Bugojno, and reduced his sentence to three and a half years in April 2008.